Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Why are compliance programs important?

 Simply put, not having an ethics and compliance program is a liability too significant for any major firm to ignore.
-The best way for your organization to avoid penalties imposed by state, federal, or overseas regulators is to demonstrate that you are genuinely trying to obey corporate compliance laws.
+The best way for your organization to avoid penalties imposed by state, federal, or overseas regulators is to demonstrate that you genuinely try to obey corporate compliance laws.

 Compliance programs do just that.
 They generate the proof, which your organization can then show to regulators or law enforcement.